Victoria's Regencies

 Picture

 Queen Lili'uokalani (1838-1917), sister of King Kalakaua, succeeded her brother after his death in 1891.
-Lili'uokalalni was an artist and poet, and composed many songs, often p=based on traditional island themes.
+Lili'uokalalni was an artist and poet, and composed many songs, often based on traditional island themes.
 She was widely traveled and represented the King at Queen Victoria's Golden Jubilee in London in 1887.
 However, within a few years of both internal and external difficulties, she was forced to give up "...administration of Hawaii to a pro-annexation group Honolulu businessmen who promptly formed a Provisional Government," in the words of the palace guidebook.

 Picture